lacucinadimica/lacucinadimica.github.io/content/LaCucina/RecipeIndex/CheesecakeDeVane.md

 # Cheesecake de Vane

 Vane's cheesecake is the only no-bake cheesecake I can recommend.
-I had just a few notes on this recipe, so it took me way longer than expected to explain it all.
+I only had just a few notes on this recipe, so I hope the explanation makes sense!

 ## Ingredients
 - 465 grams of cream cheese (CasanCrem if you are in Argentina)